recursivecodes/micronaut-atp-lab/README.md

 ```

 ### Secrets

+TODO: How is the wallet downloaded?
+Need screenshots and to explain how they get to the Wallet download page.

 Download your ATP wallet to your local machine.
 We'll first need to Base64 encode the wallet contents.